Introduction of Yocto meta layer for Nezha D1

 Published at November 21, 2015 · Piotr Król · 3 min read

-OVMF (Open Virtual Machine Firmware) is a project that aim is to enable UEFI support in various virutal machines.
+OVMF (Open Virtual Machine Firmware) is a project that aim is to enable UEFI support in various virtual machines.
 According to whitepaper various projects have interest in supporting OVFM ie. VirtualBox, Xen, BHyVe and of course QEMU.
 Why someone may be interested in OVMF ?
 IMHO the most important reason is that OVMF give ability to develop UEFI applications without using real hardware.
 This speeds up development cycle by giving ability to start before hardware prototype arrive....

 Categories: firmware